equilaterus/wikilaterus/wiki/Github-Pages.md

 5. Create a **.travis.yml** file on your repo and customize it:

     * Travis CI - GitHub Pages docs: https://docs.travis-ci.com/user/deployment/pages/
-    * Example to build using grunt and then deploy to GitHub Pages when a push is made to the master branch: https://github.com/equilaterus/bootlaterus/blob/dev/.travis.yml
+    * Example to build using grunt and then deploy to GitHub Pages when a push is made to the master branch: [open example](https://github.com/equilaterus/bootlaterus/blob/dev/.travis.yml)

 ## Updating Github Pages gem